pythonhacker/fakery/README.md

-# gofakelib
+# fakery
-Random data generator library in Go 🚧
+Random data generator library in Go.
+Fakery is your bakery🎂 for fake data 🚧